Team-Ikigami/Ascendance/lore/README.md

 ## Palace of the Undead

-A parasite infected some food, which when eated, would cause the person to have sped up cell growth, this caused two things; Firstly, they would quickly become deformed fleshy monsters and Secondly, the sped up cell growth in their brain would cause them to become hostile and unintelligent.
+A parasite infected some food, which when eated, would cause the person to have sped up cell growth, this caused two things; Firstly, they would quickly become deformed fleshy monsters and secondly, the sped up cell growth in their brain would cause them to become hostile and unintelligent.
 The parasites eggs would also be stuck into the teeth of the monster, which would spread it to any food they ate.

 # Items